I’m an English Ph.D. (Michigan ’14) and an Instructor in English at Louisiana State University.

-I just gave a lecture on Shakespeare’s coat of arms & the heraldry wars at the Folger Shakespeare Library in conjunction with its exhibition on heraldry and family history in Shakespeare’s England.
-Stay tuned for the podcast!
-The exhibit runs through October, so check it out if you’re in D.C.
+In July 2014, I gave a lecture on Shakespeare’s coat of arms & the heraldry wars at the Folger Shakespeare Library in conjunction with its exhibition on heraldry and family history in Shakespeare’s England.